lyl24/lyl24-ece4960/lab4.md

 From the results of this experiment, we can see that the car isn't very accurate with moving small distances.
 Each forward/backward motion moves it along about 1 foot, and each turning motion results in an angle change of about 45 degrees.

 #### Turning around its own axis
 The car can spin in circles quite quickly (about 3-4 revolutions per second), however, it does not spin in the same spot and starts to drift away.
+The following video was recording at 240 fps, which is 0.25x regular speed.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/JtHuIG-RybE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>